Best CRM for Construction Companies: 12 Tools Ranked for 2026

 Bilal Azhar

 Construction CRM software ranges from free (HubSpot) to $20,000+/yr (Procore).
-Contractors using CRM report 27% higher bid win rates.
-Agiled offers the broadest feature set (CRM + project management + invoicing + client portal) from $7.99/mo.
+Contractors using CRM with systematic follow-up report 27% higher bid win rates.
+Agiled offers the broadest feature set (CRM + project management + invoicing + client portal + contracts) starting at $7.99/mo.
+Buildertrend ($299/mo) leads for residential builders.
+JobNimbus dominates roofing.
+Procore is the standard for GCs above $10M revenue.
 Prices verified April 2026.

-12 Best CRM for Construction Companies in 2026
+Best CRM for Construction Companies: 12 Tools Ranked for 2026

-Construction companies lose an estimated 23% of qualified leads through missed follow-ups and disorganized bid tracking.
-On $2M in annual bid opportunities, that is $460,000 left on the table every year.
-A CRM built for how construction teams actually work (bid pipelines, project handoffs, field-to-office communication) closes that gap.
+Construction companies lose an estimated 23% of qualified leads through missed follow-ups, lost bid documents, and disorganized handoffs from estimating to operations.
+On a $4M annual bid pipeline, that is roughly $920,000 of potential work that never gets re-engaged.
+A CRM built for how construction teams actually work, with bid pipelines, project handoffs, progress billing, and field-to-office communication, closes that gap.

-We evaluated 30+ CRM platforms against 12 criteria specific to construction workflows: bid pipeline management, Gantt/scheduling tools, mobile field access, progress billing, subcontractor tracking, client portal availability, integration with accounting software, and total cost of ownership at 5, 15, and 50-user team sizes.
+We evaluated 30+ CRM platforms against 12 criteria specific to construction workflows: bid pipeline management, Gantt and scheduling tools, mobile field access, progress billing, subcontractor tracking, client portal availability, integration with QuickBooks and Xero, and total cost of ownership at 5, 15, and 50-user team sizes.
 These are the 12 that performed best.

 ProcoreLarge GCs ($10M+ revenue)~$4,000/yrYesYesIntegration